ETC AI generates the EMOTIONAL FINGERPRINT ®

 Since these are very brief facial movements, it is difficult for the person to simulate them or, what is the same, to believe them intentionally.
 So these expressions are considered the most reliable way to discover the truth in a person.

-Also, facial expressions are universal, so they apply to everyone equally regardless of their beliefs or customs.
+Also, remember that facial expressions are universal, so they apply to everyone equally regardless of their beliefs or customs.

 They are involuntary and spontaneous.